ecaha/mikrok8s-hyperv/things/kubevirt.md

 # Kubevirt on microk8s on Ubuntu 22.04

 The goal is to install 24H2 edition of Windows 11 as kubevirt pod.
 We will not optimize the solution for performance, it's PoC only.
 There are some obstacles in the way to setup kubevirt on microk8s.
-Main two are - the microk8s snap location (kubelet directory) - is different from standard one and kubevirt is not playing nicely.
-The use of microk8s hostpath storage calss has some specifics as well.
+Main two are - the microk8s snap location (kubelet directory) - is different from standard one and kubevirt is not playing nicely along.
+And the use of microk8s hostpath storage calss has some specifics as well.

-LAB platform
+### LAB platform
 * Supermicro X11SCA-F board
 * i7-8700 CPU
 * 128 GB RAM
 * 256GB Nvme for OS
 * 4* 1TB SATA SSD for data
 * Only 1 NIC (combined with BMC) is used in this setup

-Let's start.

 As an operator station I am using windows 11.
 We need couple of tools.